 Great Ideas Come Alive in the Great Books Program at ACC

-Why Should I take Great Books classes?
+Why Should I Obtain a Great Books Achievement Certificate?

 Are Great Books sections harder than other sections?